We provide a number of popular workshops to up-skill your staff.

 This half-day workshop is designed specifically for managers and decision-makers to help kickstart the implementation of access in your organisation.

 Specifically catered for the education sector, this one-day workshop focuses on accessibility features within Learning Management System (LMS) platforms.
 This includes guidance on how users with disability will specifically use LMS platforms and how they will engage with LMS content.
 This workshop will also support the upskilling of staff on how to ensure that future LMS content is developed and published with accessibility in mind.
 Specific guidance will be provided based on your own LMS platform requirements.

 This full-day workshop is designed for organisations especially those in the not-for-profit and aged care sectors that are seeking guidance on how to specifically cater for the digital access needs of people with a disability.
 Content includes how people with a disability access an organisation, ranging from how they use assistive technology, key policy requirements, how you can ensure your website and communication is effective and accessible to maximise support for individualised choices.

 NDIS provider essentials

-This half-day workshop focuses specifically on how organisations registered as an NDIS provider or providing services to participants on the Scheme can effectively comply with policies and support in meeting the needs of people with disabilities.
+This half-day workshop focuses specifically on how organisations registered as an NDIS provider or providing services to participants on the Scheme can effectively comply with policies and support in meeting the needs of people with disability.
 This workshop covers topics ranging from digital access, accessible service agreements, effective communication and marketing strategies, how people with a disability will interact with your website and digital communications, how to ensure that people with a disability keep informed with your service delivery information, explaining NDIS terminology (e.g. reasonable and necessary supports) and how service delivery itself can maximise digital access and inclusion.